 With most health plans, there are standard services that are covered by your insurance company that have nothing to do with your deductible.
 These are services that are paid for by your plan even if you haven’t paid a single cent towards your deductible yet.
 They vary from plan to plan, but usually include things like yearly physicals for standard health insurance plans, dental cleaning for dental plans, vision tests for vision plans and so on.

-The thing that you need to understand about these services is that even though you don’t have to meet your deductible, you are still going to probably have to pay what is called a co-pay; also sometimes called co-insurance.
+The thing that you need to understand about these services is that even though you don’t have to meet your deductible, you are still going to probably have to pay what is called a co-pay, or perhaps co-insurance.
 Basically, this is an amount that your insurance company requires that you pay towards a service that they normally cover.
 For example, suppose that you went in for a regular checkup or yearly physical that your doctor’s office billed the insurance company $250 for.
 At the time of the physical, the doctor’s office will see in their records that you have a co-pay of $35 and you will have to pay that.
 The insurance company will then be billed the remaining $215.

 How to Choose Your Deductible